RakibRahman/Raeact-Router/README.md

 - Nest siblings route inside a parent route
 - `<Outlet>` swaps between the two child routes
-- Demo in `App.js && Info.js`
+- Demo in `App.js && Info.js && Blog`

 ### useParams

 - `useParams` Hook returns an object with a mapping between the URL parameter and its value.
 - We can use `useParams` to create dynamic routes based on the “placeholder” portion of the URL.
-- Demo in `App.js && Invoices.js && Invoice.js`
+- Demo in `App.js && Data && Blog`

 ### Index Routes